Generalized Perturbed Kepler Problem: Gravitational Wave Imprints from Eccentric Compact Binaries: Comparison with known results

 where $\gamma_6 = (3m_2^2\lambda_1 \omega^{10/3})/(\mu m^{8/3})$.
-These formulas match with results presented in Ref.~\cite{Hinderer:2009ca} (see Eqs.~(A.3-A.5) therein) for circular ($e=0$) binaries.
-However, the eccentric corrections of these expressions show deviations w.r.t that in Ref.~\cite{Bernaldez:2023xoh} because of the following subtle reason.
+These formulas match the results presented in Refs.~\cite{Hinderer:2009ca, Bernaldez:2023xoh} for circular ($e=0$) binaries\footnote{For the purpose of illustration, we have set the induced quadrupole moment part and the tidal deformability $\lambda_2$ of the secondary component to zero.
+However, one can easily include their effects following Ref.~\cite{Hinderer:2009ca, Bernaldez:2023xoh}.
+The complete effect will be the sum of an induced term and a piece coming from the tidal effect on the secondary (by relabeling $1 \leftrightarrow 2$).}.
+However, the eccentric corrections of these expressions show deviations with respect to those in Ref.~\cite{Bernaldez:2023xoh} because of the following subtle reason.
 In our derivation of the orbit, we solved both $r$ and $\phi$ components of the Euler-Lagrange equations consistently and then use them to calculate fluxes.
 However, in Ref.~\cite{Bernaldez:2023xoh}, the authors derived the new radial equation by assuming the unperturbed Keplerian expression for $\dot{\phi}$ to hold true even for the perturbed orbits and as a result the angular momentum $\mu r^2(\phi) \dot{\phi}$ on the new orbit does not remain conserved, unlike our approach, even at the conservative level (i.e., with no GW emission).